 - Next, configure the inbound listener in the ESB.

 Following is a sample JMS inbound listener configuration:

 The sample configuration above does not address the problem of transient failures of the ActiveMQ message broker.
-For example, if we consider a scenario where the ActiveMQ broker goes down for some reason and comes back up after a while, the ESB profile of WSO2 EI will not reconnect to ActiveMQ but instead it will throw errors when requests are sent to the ESB profile until it is restarted.
+For example, if we consider a scenario where the ActiveMQ broker goes down for some reason and comes back up after a while.
+The ESB will not reconnect to ActiveMQ but instead it will throw errors when requests are sent to the ESB until it is restarted.